Amazingkenneth/amazingkenneth.github.io/README.md

 ## Introduction
-This respository is for the posts of daily records.
+This respository is for the posts of daily ideas and experimental records.
 Welcome visit my [online notebook](https://amazingkenneth.github.io)!